Frequently Asked Questions

 Q: Do the dogs sleep outside?

-A: No; None of the dogs sleep outside.
+A: No!
 Even our indoor/outdoor runs are closed up for the night after their last play session/potty break in the later evening.

 Q: Are the cats allowed outside?